cabooster/SRDTrans/README.md

     --datasets_folder: the folder containing the data to be processed (one or more *.tif stacks)
     --denoise_mode: the folder containing pre-trained models.
     --GPU: specify the GPU(s) used for inference. (e.g., '0', '0,1', '0,1,2')
-    --patch_x, --patch_t: patch size in three dimensions (xy and t)
+    --patch_x, --patch_t: patch size in three dimensions (xy and t), should be divisible by 8.
   ```

-In the vast majority of cases, good denosing results can be obtained with these default parameters. **If not necessary, you do not need to modify these parameters**.
+In the vast majority of cases, good denoising results can be obtained with these default parameters. **If not necessary, you do not need to modify these parameters**.
 You just need to change `--datasets_folder`, `--denoise_model` or `--GPU`.

 The denoising results will be saved in `./results`.
 If there are multiple models in `--denoise_model`, only the last one will be used for denoising.